BioEnergy Control System

 Leaky Gut and Chronic Inflammation

-Dysbiosis weakens the barrier, causing “leaky gut” and allowing toxins and pathogens to enter the bloodstream.
+Dysbiosis weakens the barrier, causing ‘leaky gut’ (increased intestinal permeability), allowing toxins, bacterial components, and partially digested food particles to enter the bloodstream.

 Immune system goes into overdrive, creating chronic low-grade inflammation (“inflammaging”).